Eremin letter

-The Eremin letter was a letter supposedly written by Colonel A. Eremin, a high-ranking member of the Okhrana, the secret police of the Russian Empire.
-It said that Joseph Stalin was an Okhrana agent that infiltrated the RSDLP and was providing information to the Tsar's police.
+The Eremin letter was a letter allegedly written by Colonel A. M Eryomin, a high-ranking member of the Okhrana, the secret police of the Russian Empire.

+Contents

+The letter said that Joseph Stalin after being administratively exiled to the Turukhansky District, because of having been arrested in 1906, gave valuable intelligence information to the head of the Tiflis Provincial Directorate.
+In 1908, the head of the Baku Security Department received a number of information from Stalin, and then, upon Stalin’s arrival in St. Petersburg, Stalin became an agent of the St. Petersburg Security Department, and started providing information to the Tsar's police.
 It also said that when Stalin was elected to the Central committee of the Bolshevik party in 1910, he completely ceased to cooperate with the Okhrana.
 The claim that Stalin worked for the Okhrana has been made multiple times, but the Eremin letter is the only document that corroborates it.
+The wider subject of his alleged collaboration with the Okhrana police still remains a debated issue among historians.

 Orlov's Life Magazine article

-In 1956, Soviet defector Alexander Orlov wrote an article for Life Magazine, "The Sensational Secret Behind the Damnation of Stalin", and according to him, the reason Stalin had purged Marshal Tukhachevsky and other members of the soviet military was because they discovered some documents which showed that Stalin had been a member of the Okhrana that infiltrated the bolshevik movement.
-The first appearance of the letter was in this article, which later appeared in various other works, such as in Stalin's great secret by Isaac Don Levine.
+In 1956, Soviet defector Alexander Orlov wrote an article for Life Magazine, "The Sensational Secret Behind the Damnation of Stalin", and according to him, the reason Stalin had purged Marshal Tukhachevsky and other members of the soviet military was because they discovered some documents which showed that Stalin had been a member of the Okhrana that infiltrated the Bolshevik movement.
+The first appearance of the letter was in this article, which later appeared in various other works, such as in Stalin's Great Secret by Isaac Don Levine.
+The magazine also published Levine's article documenting the history of the appearance of the letter.